euphonie/study-notes/Engineering Tools/Cloud/GCP/Google Compute Engine.md

 	- transfer from HDD to SSD to improve performance
 	- Resize persistent disk to improve storage capacity.
 Disks can grow but not shrink.

+## Managed instance groups
+- Deploy identical instances based on instance template
+- Instance group can be resized
+- Manager ensures all instances are runnning
+- Typically used with autoscaler
+	- Can a
+- can be single zone or regional

 ## Preemptible VMs

 The only difference is that Compute Engine has the permission to terminate the VM if it's resources are needed elsewhere.